 Project Description Vehicle fleet On-going replacement of vehicle fleet - GasNet's fleet of vehicles are utilised to meet operational and capital activities across the five networks.
 Some vehicles are customised to enable field staff on site access to specialised equipment necessary to undertake planned works and to respond to call-out and emergency situations.
-The replacement of a large van is proposed in the 2020/21 Annual Plan.
+The replacement of a large van and a utility vehicle is proposed in the 2021/22 Annual Plan.

-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 59 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 58 of 102